1005 N. Marion St.

 If a defendant who has a domestic violence case pending or who is on probation in Division “F” or East County Criminal Division “P” or “X” is subsequently charged with a new misdemeanor charge that is not a domestic violence case, the new misdemeanor charged will be assigned to a county criminal division according to the assignment procedures in this administrative order.

-If a defendant is on probation in a division other than Division “F” or East County Criminal Division “P” or “X” and is subsequently charged with a domestic violence case, the clerk will file the domestic violence case in Division “F” or East County Division “P” or “X” and the probation case will remain the division in which it is pending.
+Suppose a defendant is on probation in a division other than Division “F” or East County Criminal Division “P” or “X” and is subsequently charged with a domestic violence case.
+In that case, the clerk will file the domestic violence case in Division “F” or East County Division “P” or “X,” and the probation case will remain in the division in which it is pending.

 Role of the Judge in the County Court in Hillsborough County